SolSource Database

 A New Data-Sharing Infrastructure

-The Renewable Energy Wildlife Institute (REWI) was awarded funding through the U.S. Department of Energy Solar Energy Technologies Office to design and construct the SolSource Database – a data-sharing infrastructure that will adapt to the emerging needs of solar energy and natural resource stakeholders.
+The Renewable Energy Wildlife Institute (REWI) was awarded funding through the U.S. Department of Energy Solar Energy Technologies Office (DE-EE0010381) to design and construct the SolSource Database – a data-sharing infrastructure that will adapt to the emerging needs of solar energy and natural resource stakeholders.

 The SolSource Database will be a community resource of solar-related information that can support project siting of industry and be reviewed by public agencies.
 It will also promote scientific research addressing pressing solar energy-natural resource risks, challenges, and opportunities.
 Feedback from our stakeholders during the development of the SolSource Database will be incorporated into all components of the project.